England-Devon Flag

 Dartmoor Otter Sanctuary and Buckfast Butterfly Farm (Dart Bridge Road)

-An unusual taxonomic pairing, granted, but throw in some terrapins and here's a ready-made episode of Wildlife on One.
+An unusual taxonomic pairing, granted, but throw in some terrapins and here's a ready-made episode of Wildlife on One, remember that?
 Fun for all the family and they're right next to the train station.

 This is right on the edge of Dartmoor National Park here and the easiest way to get there definitely isn't by the narrow roads up through the village of Holne Take the more minor road that starts near Ashburton, which at least has the occasional white line down the middle.